Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Mapping the Scheduler Design Space

 The third scheduler utilizes a probabilistic assumption to balance optimism and pessimism regarding contingency.

-\begin{definition}[Median Scheduler] The \emph{Median Scheduler} is defined as one that assumes that half the contingent transactions will under execute.
+\begin{definition}[Median Scheduler] The \emph{Median Scheduler} is defined as one that assumes that half the contingent transactions will under-execute.
 This implies that, \emph{in expectation, it receives halfway between the potential revenue and minimum revenue} from the contingent transaction. \end{definition}

-This scheduler assumes a statistical average where transactions are expected to under-execute exactly 50\% of the time, resulting in an expected paid fee that reflects this median execution likelihood.
-In this case, the scheduler would expect the $\paidfee$ to be